chizuo/ABS-Browser-App/README.md

 ### How to install
+- install the dependencies by entering the command `npm install`

 **Google Chrome**
 - Navigate to your extension manager or enter : `chrome://extensions/` in the browser for the URL